ibrahimfw/style-guide/README.md

 # Freshworks OpenAPI 2.0 Style Guide

-Lint rules to validate Open API 2.0 Specification using [Spectral](https://stoplight.io/open-source/spectral/).
+Lint rules to validate Open API 2.0 and 3.0.x Specification using [Spectral](https://stoplight.io/open-source/spectral/).
 This extends ***spectral:oas*** package and adds custom rules on top of it.

 # Usage